NjokiCynthia/task_management_application/README.md

 Task Management Application

-A Task Management Application built with Spring Boot<br/>
+A Task Management Application built with SpringBoot<br/>
 The Application is responsible for tracking date, task, priority  and status.<br/>

 -- Packages<br/>
+<h2>Entry Class</h3>
+TaskApplication.java<br/>
+This is the entry point for the Spring application

 <h2>Main Class</h3>
 Task.java<br/>
-This is the main class.<br/>
+This is the main class in the application.<br/>
-The entry point for the Spring application
 A class responsible for the getters and setters for the application.<br/>

 <h2>controller</h3>